lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo/inmet-solar-sao-paulo.md

     <img src="https://raw.githubusercontent.com/lfenzo/ml-solar-sao-paulo/master/img/sp-map.png" width=530px style="margin-left: 10px;">
 </div>

+{{< callout type="info" >}}
+Although the data provide by INMET was quite noisy in the hourly granularity, other applications depending on greater data granularities may benefit from the data provided by INMET as the network of data collecting stations is rather extense and well distributed across the country.

+For more information access the [Meteorological Station Map Explorer](https://mapas.inmet.gov.br/).
+{{< /callout >}}

+### Preprocessing

-Despite the availability, several issues had to be circumvented during data preparation.
+Despite the availability, several issues had to be circumvented during data cleaning.
 Some of them worth mentioning are listed below:

 - **Missing values**: several meteorological station had major gaps due to availability problems.
 In some cases, all records from the station had to be discarted as the data would only introduce noise to the models during training.
 Despite not being documented, most of these issues with missing data must have originated from physical malfunction and/or damage in meteorological stations which remained unattended for several months.

 - **Changes recording formatting**: changes in formatting, introduced by migration of services or maybe restandardization of storage utilities, were also experienced.
 Examples of these changes include the way `NULL` values were registered and date-time formatting changes.

-- **Change in stations' geographical coordinates**
+- **Change in stations' geographical coordinates** which affected distance relations.
+This issue had to be solved by manually searching the most recent coordinates for each station and retroactively overwriting them in historical records.

-{{< callout type="info" >}}
-Although the data provide by INMET was quite noisy in the hourly granularity, other applications depending on greater data granularities may benefit from the data provided by INMET as the network of data collecting stations is rather extense and well distributed across the country.

-For more information access the [Meteorological Station Map Explorer](https://mapas.inmet.gov.br/).
-{{< /callout >}}
+Some of the preprocessing operations carried out in the dataset to prepare this dataset envolved:

+- **PCA transforming** $B$, $D$, $H$ and $T$ down to one component.
+These particular features had 3 measures associated to them each hour: the maximum and minimum value within the hour as well as the instant measurement.
+- **Removing observations with spurious values**, for example negative solar radiation or precipitation, temperatures inferior to 10°C as these are extremely rare in the area of study, solar radiation greater than 8000 kJ/m², etc.
+- **Applying a data imputation technique** as an attempt to reconstruct at least part of the data lost due to data quality problems (see section [Data Imputation](#data-imputation)).
+- **Filtered the stations based on number of observations** as only stations with relevant amount of years of observation were necessary to build the train and test sets.
+For this filtering, only stations with 7 years worth of valid observations were considered.
+- **Reformatting datetime columns** in order standardize the observations and properly adjust the daylight saving time across the years (some of the years in records had an extra daylight saving hour which had to be accounted for; others didn't, which caused inconsistencies).
+- **Adjusting of target variable**, which envolved first filtering the observations to select only a fixed window for the observations, *i.e.* only hourly observations between 7:00 and 18:00 (local time) were selected.
+- **Data normalization** using the [Robust Scaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html).
+- **Applying temporal holdout split** to obtain the train and test sets.
+Out of the Jan/2001 to Jun/2021 period available when this project was developed, 2001-2018 (inclusve) was selected for training and the remaining data (2019-2021) for testing.
+After the split, the observations in both train and test sets were shuffled.

 ### Data Imputation

 Given the amount of information lost in missing values, an imputation technique was introduced attempting to artificially reconstruct at least part of the missing data and improve training.
 As these phenomena are highly dependent on the geographical relation between data colecting points, specially the distance between the stations, the choice was to employ the [Inverse Distance Weighting](https://en.wikipedia.org/wiki/Inverse_distance_weighting) (IDW) for each of the features.
+The idea behind this is that closer reference values should have a greater influence in the interpolated value that reference points further apart.

 The following pseudo-algorithm explains how the IDW imputation was carried out.
 When a station `s0` is undergoing IDW imputation we first select a set of `nearby_stations` based on the [Haversine Distance](https://en.wikipedia.org/wiki/Haversine_formula) between `s0` and `all_avaliable_stations`; then for every invalid value of `feature` at a timestamp `t` in `s0`, we look for valid values of `feature` on the same timestamp `t` across all selected `nearby_stations`.
 When the number valid observations in `nearby_stations` exceeds `min_required_stations_for_imputation`, `feature` is interpolated via IDW using the Haversine Distance as weight.